 This review of gamma irradiation as a biosecurity treatment to address pathogens and parasites of animal biosecurity concern has been undertaken to identify and recommend appropriate irradiation doses needed to inactivate bacterial, fungal and viral pathogens, and parasites (cestodes, nematodes, protozoa and trematodes) in products of animal origin.
-Previously, DAFF accepted a standard level of 50 kilogray (kGy) to address most pathogens and parasites of concern.
-This review will enable DAFF to determine more accurately the required radiation dose.
+Previously, the department accepted a standard level of 50 kilogray (kGy) to address most pathogens and parasites of concern.
+This review will enable the department to determine more accurately the required irradiation dose.
 While 50 kGy remains the current standard, this review may also facilitate the use of lower levels of irradiation that still protect Australia's favourable animal health status in cases where the pathogens of concern are known.
+There may also be instances where a dose higher than 50 kGy may be required for products assessed as likely to be contaminated with significant amounts of pathogens of animal biosecurity concern and/or pathogens with very high D10 values.